 You can access information from the Criminal Justice Information Sharing System of North Dakota through the Bureau of Criminal Investigation.
 For the inquiry, you will need to download the forms at https://attorneygeneral.nd.gov/sites/ag/files/documents/Non-Criminal-Justice-Request-SFN50744.pdf (for regular inquiries) or https://attorneygeneral.nd.gov/sites/ag/files/documents/Criminal-Record-Check-Request-ND-Public-Schools-SFN58617.pdf (for schools).

-You will need to offer the full name of the subject along with his date of birth, social security number or fingerprints and the current address (not required if you are furnishing a signed release form).
+You will need to offer the full name of the subject along with his date of birth, social security number or fingerprints, and current address (not required if you are furnishing a signed release form).
 Send the duly filled form along with a $15 money order or check drawn in favor of ND Attorney General to:

 CJIS PortalCriminal Justice Information SharingState of ND600 E Boulevard Ave., Dept. 112Bismarck, ND 58505

-If you are interested in a fingerprint inquiry, ensure that you send in two sets of fingerprint captured by the local law enforcement agency.
+If you are interested in a fingerprint inquiry, ensure that you send in two sets of fingerprints captured by the local law enforcement agency.
 The prints will have to be taken on Blue FBI fingerprint cards.
 Once you send in the request, it will take the BCI 7 to 10 days to process it.
 This means that it can take 10 to 15 days to receive the results of the inquiry in your mail.
-To receive the response faster, send in a self addressed prepaid, priority or overnight mail envelope along with the form and issue the payment in money order or certified cashier’s check.
+To receive the response faster, send in a self addressed prepaid, priority or overnight mail envelope along with the form and issue the payment in a money order or certified cashier’s check.

 How Long Does An Arrest Record or Warrant Stay On File In North Dakota?

 While criminal history records will be kept through the lifetime of the convict, in certain cases, the owner of the arrest records can request an expungement from the courts.
-If this is granted, the information will be sealed off although it will still be available to justice and law enforcement agencies.
+If this is granted, the information will be sealed off, although it will still be available to justice and law enforcement agencies.
 Even if court records are expunged, information on convictions will be available to the general public regardless of how old the records are.